Snowflake (software)

 Snowflake is a software package for assisting others in circumventing internet censorship by relaying data requests.
-Snowflake relay nodes are meant to be created by people in countries where Tor and Snowflake are not blocked.
-People under censorship then use a Snowflake client, packaged with the Tor Browser or Onion Browser, to access the Tor network, using Snowflake relays as proxy servers.
+Snowflake proxy nodes are meant to be created by people in countries where Tor and Snowflake are not blocked.
+People under censorship then use a Snowflake client (packaged with the Tor Browser and Onion Browser) to access the Tor network, using Snowflake relays as proxy servers.
 Access to the Tor network can in turn give access to other blocked services (like blocked websites).
-A Snowflake node can be created by either installing a browser extension, installing a stand-alone program, or browsing a webpage with an embedded Snowflake relay.
-The node runs whenever the browser or program is connected to the internet.
+A Snowflake proxy can be created by either installing a browser extension, installing a stand-alone program or browsing a webpage with an embedded Snowflake proxy.
+The proxy runs after the user has voluntarily enabled it and the browser or program is connected to the internet.

-Tor relays content requests through a chain of Tor nodes, including Snowflake nodes (onion routing).
-Each node in the chain only knows the addresses of the two adjacent links and cannot decrypt any of the other data it is relaying, which makes tracking or blocking the traffic much more difficult.
-A common countermeasure is blocking Tor nodes; the number and shifting nature of the Snowflake nodes make identifying and blocking connections to these nodes more difficult.
+In contrast to regular VPNs and proxy services, creating a Snowflake proxy does not require port forwarding or having a dedicated IP address, with simply installing a browser extension being enough most of the time.
+The ease and accessibility of creating proxies increases the difficulty of blocking their IP addresses due to the large number of them in existence.

-Tor is itself illegal in some countries.
-Like the internet, it can relay any sort of content, and some types of content are illegal in some countries.
+As of 2024, Snowflake proxies are hosted on about 140000 unique IP addresses concurrently.
+The average number of users that use Snowflake to connect to Tor is 35000 and 29 TB of their traffic is relayed by Snowflake proxies daily.

 History

 Snowflake was originated by Serene, a hacker and former Google engineer and concert pianist.
+It was inspired by Flash proxy, a similar censorship circumvention system.
 The name "Snowflake" was coined as her metaphor for a large number of ephemeral proxies in relation to "ICE Negotiation".
 Three programmers published the first version in January 2016.
-In 2019, it became available as a browser extension for Firefox and Chrome.It can also be run on derived browsers, such as Brave and Microsoft Edge.
+In 2019, it became available as a browser extension for Firefox and Chrome.
+It can also be run on derived browsers, such as Brave and Microsoft Edge.
 In February 2023 a thoroughly upgraded, stand-alone version dubbed Snowstorm was released; written in Rust and funded by the Open Tech Fund, beta testing is by invitation.